-(i) Audit Committee
+(i) Audit Committee ("AC")

-As at the financial year end, the Audit Committee comprises three (3) INEDs.
-One (1) member of the Committee is a qualified accountant and member of the Malaysian Institute of Accountants.
-During the financial year, one (1) Non-Independent Non-Executive Director ("NINED") ceased as a member with effect from 1 January 2022.
+As at the financial year end, the AC comprises three (3) INEDs.
+One (1) member of the AC is a qualified accountant and member of the Malaysian Institute of Accountants.
+During the financial year, one (1) INED was appointed while one (1) INED ceased as the member of the AC.

-The Committee's terms of reference include the review and deliberation of the Company's financial statements, the findings of the external and internal auditors, compliance-related matters, any related party transactions and any conflict-of-interest situations within the Company, as well as making recommendation to the Board on the appointment/reappointment of the external auditors.
+The AC terms of reference include the review and deliberation of the Company's financial statements, the findings of the external and internal auditors, compliance-related matters, any related party transactions and any conflict-of-interest situations within the Company, as well as making recommendation to the Board on the appointment/re-appointment of the external auditors.

-The composition including the tenure of the Committee members had been reviewed during the financial year.
+The composition including the tenure of the AC members had been reviewed during the financial year.

-The Committee is authorised by the Board to undertake any activity within its terms of reference and has unlimited access to all information and documents relevant to its activities and to both the internal and external auditors, as well as to all employees of the Company.
+The AC is authorised by the Board to undertake any activity within its terms of reference and has unlimited access to all information and documents relevant to its activities and to both the internal and external auditors, as well as to all employees of the Company.

-It is able to convene meetings with the external auditors, the internal auditors or both, excluding the attendance of other directors and employees of the Company, whenever deemed necessary.
+It is able to convene meetings with the external auditors, the internal auditors or both, excluding the attendance of other Directors and employees of the Company, whenever deemed necessary.